 Both Thai basil and Holy basil are herbs that are best used fresh.
 Like all basil varieties, the best way to store them is to put them in a glass of water like cut flowers.

-To preserve Holy basil leaves, dry them and store them in paper bags like you would do with tea leaves.
+To preserve Holy basil leaves, dry them and store them in paper bags as you would do with tea leaves.

 To preserve Thai basil, wash and dry the leaves with a paper towel and keep them in the freezer.

-Both Thai basil and Holy basil do not stay well in the refrigerator, so try to avoid it as much as possible.
+Both Thai basil and Holy basil do not stay well in the refrigerator, so try to avoid them as much as possible.